pHoeniX-svg/vite-react-ts-eslint-prettier/README.md

 ## Start Server

 - After the successfull installation of the packages: run `yarn dev` to start up the dev server

+### Upgrades

+-  Updating or fixing issues with the project are welcome.
+Just make make a fork of the repo and create a pull request